The role of sleep in digestion

 Disrupted sleep

-When sleep is disrupted, this can also lead to digestive issues.
-Sleep disruption caused by working shifts, especially night shifts, and jet lag can disrupt sleep and knock the body clock out of whack.
-Likewise, eating late at night or irregularly can also have a negative impact on sleep.
+Jet lag can also disrupt the body's internal clock.
+Likewise, eating late at night or irregularly can also harm sleep.
 The circadian rhythm of sleep is controlled by natural sunlight.

 Microbiome Health